charlieschwabacher/gestalt/docs/getting-started.md

 We can see that it's adding the foreign key column we expect, `authored_by_user_id`, and adding an index on it.
 Type `'yes'` to run the migration.

+We didn't need to run these migrations separately - we could have written the whole schema up front and ran `gestalt migrate` only once - but for the purposes of this introduction it's easier to present things one at a time.
-After running it, if you restart your server you should see the `posts` field on `User` and `author` field on `Posts` show up in GraphiQL.

-One thing you will notice is that the type of the `posts` field on `User` is `PostsConnection` and not `Post`.
+After running the migration, if you restart your server you should see the `posts` field on `User` and `author` field on `Posts` show up in GraphiQL.
+One last thing you will notice is that the type of the `posts` field on `User` is `PostsConnection` and not `Post`.
 Gestalt creates [connection and edge types](https://facebook.github.io/relay/graphql/connections.htm) types for fields with plural `@relationship` directives to allow pagination.